chiedo/presentations/docs/a-primer-on-web3.md

 - El Salvador uses the US Dollar as legal tender.
 - Which is great and stable in the short-term.
 - But long-term it kind of sucks if the US prints a bunch of money to help the US population.
-- Yeah, everyone who holds the US Dollar loses purchasing power.
+- Everyone in the world who holds the US Dollar loses purchasing power.
 But at least US citizens (ideally) benefit from it.
 El Salvador kind of just takes the L.
 - Additionally the US Dollar loses value over time.
 - It's a lose or lose situation.
 El Salvador is stuck...